-- 1. In our standard hardware / virtual product, when a failover occurs, the same VIP address is brought up on the passive device.
-In Azure, in order to minimize the time taken for the failover a different approach is used. - 2.
-In Azure, when creating a VIP on an HA pair, 2 private IPs must be specified one for the VIP when it's active on the Primary and one for the VIP when it's active on the Secondary. - 3.
-An Azure load balancer is used in front of the Loadbalancer.org HA pair to direct inbound connections to the active appliance.
+1. In our standard hardware / virtual product, when a failover occurs, the same VIP address is brought up on the passive device.
+In Azure, in order to minimize the time taken for the failover a different approach is used.

-4. Both Primary & Secondary appliances must be in the same Availability Set or deployed within the same Availability Zone / split across 2 different Availability Zones.
+- 2. In Azure, when creating a Virtual Service on an HA pair, 2 private IPs must be specified one to be used when the Primary is active and one to be used when the Secondary is active. - 3.
+An Azure load balancer is used in front of the Loadbalancer.org HA pair to direct inbound connections to the active appliance. - 4.
+Both Primary & Secondary appliances must be in the same Availability Set or deployed within the same Availability Zone / split across 2 different Availability Zones.

-If you're using Availability Zones rather than Availability Sets, then a standard SKU Azure load balancer must be used.
+ន Note If you're using Availability Zones rather than Availability Sets, then a standard SKU Azure load balancer must be used.
 The standard SKU has a published SLA and the cost depends on the amount of data processed and the number of load balancing rules as explained here.
-The Basic SKU is free, but comes with no published Azure SLA.
+The Basic SKU is free, but comes with no published Azure SLA. -------- --